sof202/SLURM_commands_plus/README.md

 Contained is a collection of scripts that you can add to your `$PATH` that may be of use to you.

-You can have this done for you by running the `setup` script located inside of the setup directory.
+You can have these scripts added to your `$PATH` for you by running the `setup` script located inside of the setup directory.
 Upon running please now execute the command:

 ```bash
 source ~/.bash_profile